enkidevs/curriculum/data-analysis-with-python/core/intro-jupyter-lab/starting-jupyter-lab.md

 The second section has the option to only create an interactive IPython console.

 The last section has four options:
-- basic Windows terminal
+- basic terminal
 - text file
 - markdown file
 - Show Contextual Help

 The first three create different files while the fourth option is used to check the documentation for specific functions.

-The Launcher is located in the `File` tab in the `menu` bar.
+The launcher is located in the `File` tab in the `menu` bar.

 [launcher](https://img.enkipro.com/47fcfccbeb96065303a01e73d3f9a2b7.png)